johnmwenda/e-form/README.md

-# html-forms
+# php e-form
-create HTML FORMS for registration
+create HTML FORMS for registration and allow user to download the filled in form as pdf.
+Uses mpdf library.